Winn-Dixie (Southeastern Grocers)

 “It’s hard to balance work and school.
 I am a homeowner, have two kids and I’m married, but I want to keep going.”

-After finishing her associate degree Courtney is plans to attend Troy University’s online program to receive her bachelor’s degree.
-She wants to study Forensic Accounting to become a certified fraud examiner.
-While Courtney says she hates math, she is willing to push through to accomplish her goals.
+After finishing her associate degree Courtney plans to attend Troy University’s online program to receive her bachelor’s degree.
+Courtney says her ultimate goal is to study Forensic Accounting to become a certified fraud examiner and she is determined to put in the work needed to accomplish her goals.

 Today Courtney still remains an active part of the GEDWorks™ Facebook group, encouraging others to take part in the program and earn their degrees, even if they don’t wish to attend college.
 She also offers some great advice.